-Bishop-elect Homeming said he The sixth Bishop of Lismore times as Superior of the Discalced Carmelites, visiting the Carmelite nuns at Goonellabah.
+Bishop-elect Homeming said he bishop, Gregory Homeming OCD. had travelled to the diocese many The sixth Bishop of Lismore times as Superior of the Discalced Carmelites, visiting the Carmelite nuns at Goonellabah.

 He brings wide experience as a retreat-giver, spiritual director and leader.
 Born in Sydney in 1958, to a Australian Chinese family, he completed primary education in Shepparton, Victoria, and secondary school at St Aloysius College, Milsons Point.
 He took degrees in Economics and Law (B.Ec and LLB) at Sydney University and worked as a lawyer in a Sydney law firm from 1981 to 1985.